railcore/parts/Printed_Parts/Auxillary_or_Outdated/README.md

+# Printed Parts

-# A repo of the printed parts for the RailCore 2
+List of auxillary or outdated parts for the RailCore 2